Audit & Risk Committee

 Appointed 1 April 2022

-Clare is a non-executive director and Chair of the Audit Committee at M&G plc.
-She is also a former Senior Independent Director and chair of the Audit Committee at Bupa.
+Clare is Senior Independent Director and Chair of the Audit Committee at M&G plc.
 She retired from PwC in 2011 having been a partner for 23 years.
-At PwC she was audit/lead partner on major financial services groups and served UK Insurance leader and a member of the UK Assurance executive team.
+At PwC she was audit/lead partner on major financial services groups and served as UK Insurance leader and a member of the UK Assurance executive team.

 She is a member of the ICAEW.